 2. Do YouTubers get paid for likes or comments?

-No. YouTubers do not get paid directly for likes, comments, or subscribers.
-However, these things increase engagement.
-High engagement tells the YouTube algorithm that your video is good.
+No. YouTubers do not get paid directly for likes or comments.
+However, high engagement tells the YouTube algorithm that your video is good.
 The algorithm then shows your video to more people, which leads to more views and more ad revenue.

 3. Is AdSense the only way to make money on YouTube?

 Absolutely not!
 It's just the beginning.
 Successful YouTubers diversify their income.
-They make money from brand sponsorships, selling their own products (merchandise), affiliate marketing, and memberships.
+They make money from brand sponsorships, selling their own products (merchandise), and affiliate marketing.
 Check our guide on diversifying creator income to learn more.

 4. How long does it take to get your first YouTube payment?